getsentry/sentry-webpack-plugin/README.md

 #### Options

 * `release [required]` - unique name of a release, can be either a `string` or a `function` which will expose you a compilation hash as it's first argument, which is 20-char long string, unique for a given codebase
-* `paths [required]` - a `string` or an `array` of paths describing where Sentry CLI should look for source maps and source files.
+* `include [required]` - `string` or `array`, single entry or list of paths describing where Sentry CLI should look for source maps and source files.
 It'll look recursively for all files with `.map` extension and match appropriate `.js` files to them itself
+* `ignoreFile [optional]` - `string`, path to a file containing list of files/directories to ignore.
+Can point to `.gitignore` or anything with same format.
+* `ignore [optional]` - `string` or `array`, single entry or list of files/directories to ignore.
+Overrides entries in `ignoreFile` file.
+If neither `ignoreFile` or `ignore` are present, defaults to `['node_modules']`.
-* `config [optional]` - a `string` path to Sentry CLI config properties, as described in https://docs.sentry.io/learn/cli/configuration/#properties-files.
+* `configFile [optional]` - `string`, path to Sentry CLI config properties, as described in https://docs.sentry.io/learn/cli/configuration/#properties-files.
 By default, the config file is looked for upwards from the current path and defaults from `~/.sentryclirc` are always loaded.